x42005e1f/aiologic/README.rst

 ========

 **aiologic** is an async-aware library for tasks synchronization and their communication in different threads and different event loops.
+For example, if there is interaction between classic synchronous (threaded) code and asynchronous one, between two asynchronous codes in different threads, or any other combination that you want.
 Let's take a look at the example:

 .. code:: python